RavenSystem/il2_specs/planes/nieuport17.chs.md

 ## 描述

 The Nieuport 17 was intended to be a further development of the Nieuport 11 fighter.
-In comparison to its predecessor, it had a larger wingspan and surface area.
-In addition, a more powerful engine was fitted, which led to modifications of its engine cowling.
-Furthermore, it was fitted with a Vickers machine gun that was mounted in front of the cockpit and metal aileron control wires.
-The lower wing continued to carry one spar and the top one two spars, the so-called “one-and-a-half wings” design.
-The plane was initially manufactured in several French factories, but licenses were soon purchased by other countries: Great Britain, Russia, Italy, Finland, and Japan.
-In all, 7200 planes were built with the Le Rhone engine.
+When the Nieuport 17 arrived on the battlefield in March 1916, it swiftly replaced the Nieuport 11.
+By the end of 1916, every squadron in the French Aviation Militaire had Nieuport 17s.
+Compared to its predecessor, it had a larger wingspan and surface area, a more powerful engine, a Vickers machine gun, and metal aileron control wires.
+The plane was initially built in several French factories, but licenses were soon purchased by other countries: Great Britain, Russia, Italy, Finland and Japan.

-The first mention of its combat appearance is in May 1916, with its equipping of the French N57 squadron.
-It was used for engaging balloons, bombers and fighters.
-Pilots noted its good climb speed and visibility and its excellent manoeuvrability.
-The introduction of the Vickers machine gun was met with ambiguity.
-Some pilots removed and replaced it with a Lewis machine gun mounted on the upper wing.
+Pilots noted its good climb rate and visibility, as well as its excellent maneuverability.
+The planes powerful engine and high dive speed exposed the main drawback of the "one and a half wing" design - a weak lower wing due to only one spar.
+There are two known occasions when pilots made successful landings after losing their lower wings.
+The introduction of the Vickers machine gun was met with ambiguity: some pilots removed and replaced it with a Lewis machine gun mounted on the upper wing.
 Others, however, used both machine guns simultaneously, although this somewhat decreased manoeuvrability.
-The plane’s powerful engine and high diving speed exposed the main drawback of the “one-and-a-half wings” design – a weak lower wing due to only one spar.
-There are two known occasions when pilots made successful landings after losing their lower wings.

 Engine
 9 cyl. rotary Le Rhone 9J 110 hp